 You would most probably just scan the guide book to see which site you might want to visit.

 Scanning involves getting your eyes to quickly scuttle across sentence and is used to get just a simple piece of information.
+You’ll be searching for specific words or phrases that will give you more information and answer questions you may have.

 Interestingly, research has concluded that reading off a computer screen actually inhibits the pathways to effective scanning and thus, reading of paper is far more conducive to speedy comprehension of texts.